optimizely/objective-c-sdk/OptimizelySDKShared/OPDB/README.markdown

 ## Support

-The support channels for FMDB are the mailing list (see above), filing a bug here, or maybe on Stack Overflow.
+The support channels for OPDB are the mailing list (see above), filing a bug here, or maybe on Stack Overflow.
 So that is to say, support is provided by the community and on a voluntary basis.

-FMDB development is overseen by Gus Mueller of Flying Meat.
-If FMDB been helpful to you, consider purchasing an app from FM or telling all your friends about it.
+OPDB development is overseen by Gus Mueller of Flying Meat.
+If OPDB been helpful to you, consider purchasing an app from FM or telling all your friends about it.

 ## License

-The license for FMDB is contained in the "License.txt" file.
+The license for OPDB is contained in the "License.txt" file.

-If you happen to come across either Gus Mueller or Rob Ryan in a bar, you might consider purchasing a drink of their choosing if FMDB has been useful to you.
+If you happen to come across either Gus Mueller or Rob Ryan in a bar, you might consider purchasing a drink of their choosing if OPDB has been useful to you.

 (The drink is for them of course, shame on you for trying to keep it.)